-The molecular biology major at Stetson University is designed for students interested in the interface between the life sciences and physical sciences.
-Molecular biology is an interdisciplinary science that uses the techniques of biology and chemistry to examine experimental systems at the molecular level.
+The molecular and cellular biology major at Stetson University is designed for students interested in the interface between the life sciences and physical sciences.
+Molecular and cellular biology is an interdisciplinary science that uses the techniques of biology and chemistry to examine experimental systems at the molecular level.

-Students must complete the university’s General Education requirements for the College of Arts and Sciences, in addition to the specific requirements for the Molecular Biology Major.
+Students must complete the university's General Education requirements for the College of Arts and Sciences, in addition to the specific requirements for the Molecular and Cellular Biology Major.

 Lower Division Requirements